steemit/devportal/_tutorials-javascript/client-signing.md

 ### Broadcast transaction

-Final step is to broadcast our signed transction to the selected server.
-Server chosen in Connect section will handle propagating transction to the network.
+Final step is to broadcast our signed transaction to the selected server.
+Server chosen in Connect section will handle propagating transaction to the network.
 After network accepts transaction it will return result with transaction `id`, `block_num` that this transaction is included to, `trx_num` transaction number, and if it is `expired` or not.

 That's it!